WeberSynBioLab/optoConfig-96/README.md

     <a href="docs/images/setallparams.jpg"><img src="docs/images/setallparams.jpg" title="Dialog to set parameters for all selected Steps" width="200"></img></a>

+    _The dialog to set parameters for all selected Steps._

     Opens a dialog in which all Step parameters can be defined.
 After clicking OK, all parameters for which *Set* was selected are applied to all selected Steps.